 Because the payment disputes that arise between providers and government payors can be of great significance to the viability and profitability of those providers, Nan represents her clients in payment audits before the Texas Health and Human Services Commission – Office of Inspector General, and the Centers for Medicare and Medicaid Services.

-As a registered lobbyist, Nan also assists her clients when they have interests affected either by legislation pending at the Texas Legislature or before an agency engaging in rulemaking.
+As a registered lobbyist, Nan also assists her clients with legislative lobbying when they have interests affected either by legislation pending at the Texas Legislature or before an agency engaging in rulemaking.

 Nan can advise clients on both the uses of and responses to inquiries under the Texas Public Information Act.